jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 ###Todo:
 * Increase the number of samples to assess scaling properties of the initial groupBy phase
 * Determine the cause of failure seen above at chr2 10000 pheno 32 core, and chr 22 5000 pheno 16 core
-* Implement further statistical tests, modeled after those available in PLINK and other tools.
+* Implement further statistical tests beyond linear regression, motivated those available in PLINK and other tools
 * Empirical and machine learning methods to assess significance / reduce search space as described below

 ##### Note on statistical signifcance
-This project demonstrates a way to efficiently parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the many millions of tests performed.
-Corrections need to be made to deterime global statistical significance.
-Corrections could be based on prior hypothesis such that variants in same region (cis-acting) or in a regulatory network may interact.
-Machine learning based network analysis has been applied to this problem in the past and may be fruitful area for exploration with Spark.
+This project demonstrates a way to efficiently parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the billions of tests performed.
+Corrections could be based on prior hypotheses such that variants often affect expression in genes in the same region (cis-acting) or those variants in genes in known regulatory network may interact.
+Machine-learning based network analysis has been applied to this problem in the past and may be fruitful area for exploration with Spark.

 #Credits
 Inspirations, including structure of maven project from: